The infer Primitive

 };

 call("echo", poem);Use this sparingly.
-Whenever the output will be used in your code — compared, assigned to a struct field, or returned — prefer a typed infer so the VM can enforce correctness.
+Prefer typed infer whenever the output will be compared, assigned to a struct field, or returned so the VM can enforce correctness.

 Context and Working Memory in Prompts